Henrylui1/ENGG1340/README.md

 We assume that there are around 15 staffs in the business, but it wouldn't matter if there are more employees.
 ## Program Version
 ### For Windows
+The only files you need is mainsystem.cpp and the two text files.
+Ignore everything else.<br />
 mainsystem.cpp is the complete file of the whole program.
 Compile and use it and you will be fine.
 ### For Linux
 You can use the method of Makefile.
 Please change the space before g++ command into tab. (tab becomes two spaces in Github so we can't type it) <br />If it still doesn't work, please compile and use mainsystem.cpp like in Windows.